sguzunov/docs/docs/glue42-concepts/10_glue42-server/glue42-server.md

 }
 ```

-If you want to support different environments and regions that connect to different Glue42 Server instances, see the [Environments & Regions](../../getting-started/how-to/rebrand-glue42/functionality/index.html#environments__regions) section.
+If you want to support different environments and regions that connect to different Glue42 Server instances, see the [How to Rebrand Glue42 Enterprise > Functionality > Environments & Regions](../../getting-started/how-to/rebrand-glue42/functionality/index.html#environments__regions) section.

 ### Add a Custom Authenticator

-If your organization has an authentication mechanism that is not supported by the Glue42 Server, you can implement plugins and build a custom version of the Glue42 Server and the Glue42 Server Admin UI that work with it.
+If your organization has an authentication mechanism that isn't supported by the Glue42 Server, you can implement plugins and build a custom version of the Glue42 Server and the Glue42 Server Admin UI that work with it.

 The following steps must be executed in order to allow the Glue42 Server to work with your custom authentication mechanism: